georgetown-cset/parat/company_linkage/README.md

 This code is dependent on internal CSET BigQuery datasets; without access to these datasets, you will not be able to run some of this code as-is.

-To view the order of tasks necessary to build visualization data, see the airflow DAG.
+To view the order of tasks necessary to build visualization data, see the airflow DAG, `parat_data_dag.py`, which automates data updates.
+To update the artifacts used by this DAG, run `bash push_to_airflow.sh`.

-# Deployment
+## Updating the Docker container

 To refresh the docker container (which you must do if you change any of the python scripts in parat_scripts/), run